Foot amputation - dischargeAmputation - foot - discharge; Trans-metatarsal amputation - discharge

 Wound and Foot Care

-Keep the wound clean and dry.
-Do not take a bath, soak your wound, or swim.
+Keep the wound clean and dry .
+DO NOT take a bath, soak your wound, or swim.
 If your doctor says you can, clean the wound gently with mild soap.
-Do not rub the wound, but allow water to flow gently over it.
+DO NOT rub the wound.
+Only allow water to flow gently over it.

 Inspect your limb every day.
 Use a mirror if it is hard for you to see all around it.
 Look for any red areas or dirt.

 Wear your elastic bandage or shrinker sock on the stump all the time.
 If you are using an elastic bandage, rewrap it every 2 to 4 hours.
 Make sure there are no creases in it.
 Wear your stump protector whenever you are out of bed.

 Ask your provider for help with pain.
 Two things that may help include: